TIMOTHY

 "Initial Cooperators versus

-Quality?"
-American Statistical Association 1996 Proceedings of the Section
+Statistical Association 1996 Proceedings of the Section on Survey Research

-on Survey Research Methods Volume II (with Johnny Blair, Teresa Hamilton and
+Methods Volume II (with Johnny Blair, Teresa Hamilton, and Yun Chiao Kang)

 "Survey Sponsorship, Response Rates,